“Gate Closes at 3:05” is a dance theater work by Maya Billig that transforms the space into a post-apocalyptic speakeasy.

 Through contemporary movement and original live instrumental elements blended with electronic sounds, the audience is invited to lounge, strap-in, and take flight.
-The night is composed of weaving narratives and electric encounters threaded together by a note of surrealism and the influences of Miami.
-It is centered around the physicalization of regaining momentum in a time that is both transient and static all at once.
+The night is composed of weaving narratives and electric encounters threaded together by notes of surrealism, outerspace, the roaring 20’s, and of course, Miami.

 Maya Billig is a Miami-based choreographer, director, and dancer.
-Rooted in improvisation and research, dance is her primary medium.
 Her work has been supported by Knight Foundation, Adrienne Arsht Center, Miami Light Project, Locust Projects, Miami-Dade County Department of Cultural Affairs, and Deering Estate.
 She is a recipient of the Miami-Dade Dance Miami Choreographer’s Award and Knight New Work 2020 in support of her latest work “Gate Closes at 3:05.”
 She is also currently a Jacob’s Pillow Ann & Weston Hicks 2021 Choreographic Fellow.
-Her dance films have been selected by Crosscuts (Sweden), Prisma Independent Film Awards (Rome), American Dance Festival, and Screendance Miami.
+Her dance films have been selected by Pravo Ljudski Film Festival (Bosnia), Crosscuts (Sweden), Prisma Independent Film Awards (Rome), American Dance Festival, and Screendance Miami.
 Besides receiving her BFA and being classically trained in dance from New World School of the Arts, Maya has trained heavily in contemporary dance, physical theater, and improvisational techniques throughout Europe, Israel, and Australia.
 A traveler at heart, she has traversed 30 countries and plans to spend her life exploring how to develop sustainable relationships to our planet and each other.
 She is interested in having her work be an intersection, an inspiration for dialogue, and a refuge.

 Eventz Paul is currently the Technical Director and Productions Manager at Miami Light Project.
 He has been a part of this organization since 2011.
 He participated in Miami Light Project’s first class of the Technical Fellowship Program held at The Light Box.
 He joined this program hoping to improve his existing theater skills.
 He received training from experts in the industry that mentored and further his theater technical skills.
 Now, he has successfully used his professional knowledge and has had the opportunity to work with various arts organizations and venues throughout Miami including Miami Theater Center, National Young Arts Foundation, the Colony Theatre and many more.
 He has become an instructor and conducts audiovisual classes to incoming technical fellows.